Menu

 Incorporation Date

-If you do not set an incorporation date, the date of incorporation will be when the Corporate Registry receives the properly completed forms and fees.
-If you wish, you can choose to set a date further in the future.
+The incorporation date is the day the non-profit was incorporated.
+This will be the date when the Corporate Registry receives the properly completed forms and fees.
+If you wish, however, you can choose to set a date further in the future.

-You must choose a date to be the corporation’s fiscal year-end.
-A corporation can set its own fiscal year-end.
-An annual meeting must be held within six months after the fiscal year-end to present the financial statements and the auditor's report to the membership.
-For example, if a corporation's fiscal year-end is March 31, an annual meeting must be held prior to September 30th of the same year.
+You must choose a date to be the corporation’s fiscal year end.
+A corporation can set its own fiscal year end.
+An annual meeting must be held within six months after the fiscal year end.
+Financial statements and the auditor's report are presented to the membership at this meeting.
+For example, if a corporation's fiscal year end is March 31, an annual meeting must be held prior to September 30th of the same year.

-Any changes to the fiscal year-end must be filed with the Corporate Registry using the Change Change Fiscal Year End form.
+Any changes to the fiscal year end must be filed with the Corporate Registry using the Change Fiscal Year End form.

 Registered Office

 A corporation must have a registered office in Saskatchewan.
 It cannot be a post office box.
 The registered office is usually the place where the corporate records are kept.
 This includes things like minutes of meetings, financial records, membership lists and other information.
 If you do not want to receive mail at this address you can also register a mailing address.
-However, it is important to note that the final notice that you need to file your Annual Return will only be sent to the registered office.
+However, the final notice for filing your annual return will only be sent to the registered office.

 Any change to the registered office location or mailing address must be reported to the Corporate Registry within 15 days.
-If the online application was used to register the corporation, changes can be recorded by using the update entity option.
-Otherwise you must complete and file the Change of Registered Addresses form.
+This change can be done using the Change of Registered Addresses form.

 Corporation Type